Mission-Prerna/docs/docs/backend/nl-apis-documentation.md

 Most endpoints require JWT authentication and are protected with either `JwtAuthGuard` or `JwtAdminGuard`.

 ## Note
-While creating a new endpoint (except admin APIs), don't forget to add that route in `kong.yml` file located at `/home/remote/NL-old/hasura/monitoring-nl-apis/kong`.
+While creating a new endpoint (except admin APIs), don't forget to add that route with unique name in `kong.yml` file located at `/home/remote/NL-old/hasura/monitoring-nl-apis/kong` and restart the kong service.
+You can find the kong configuration example [here](./kong-gateway-integration.md/#example-configuration-in-kongyml).

 ## Endpoints